robric/wiki-contrail-controller/QoS-Queueing-Configurations-and-Facts.md

    Alternatively, if you don't use UI, then you have to create a QosQueue object using a VNC API mentioning the logical Queue ID.

-   Please note that when you provision the setup, Queue mapping gets populated in contrail-grouter-agent.conf, the logical QosQueue objects do not get created by their own.
+   Please note that when you provision the setup, Queue mapping gets populated in contrail-vrouter-agent.conf but the logical QosQueue objects do not get created by their own.
 User have to create them manually if using VncApi.
 If using UI, it gives us provision that while creating a Forwarding Class and mentioning QosQueue ID, it creates the QosQueue object as well.

 2. After FC is created, agent knows that a particular FC maps to some Logical Queue ID.
-   It is the task of router to associate the FC to actual HW queue based on the Logical Queue ID used by user.
+   It is the task of vrouter to associate the FC to actual HW queue based on the Logical Queue ID used by user.
    For eg:
    User creates a FC using UI and mention QosQueue ID as 141.
    Then, a QosQueue object will get created and it will also get associated with the FC.
-   Then contrail-vrouter-agent.conf will be consulted and it will reach for corresponding HW queue.
+   Then contrail-vrouter-agent.conf will be consulted and it will search for corresponding HW queue.
    As per testbed sample above, FC will map to HW queue 36 on host2 and HW queue 37 on host4.
    In case user use QosQueue ID which do not maps to any physical HW queue e.g.:146, then it will map to default HW queue 53 on host2 and 54 on host4.

 ## How to test Queue mapping:
-1. Create QosQueue object and mention any logical id there.
+1. Create QosQueue object using any valid logical id.
-2. Create a FC and map the QosQueue ID there.
+2. Create a FC and map the QosQueue ID to the FC.
 (Step 1 and 2 happens together if using Contrail UI)
 3. Create a Qos Config and map some dscp/dot1p/exp to the FC created in step 2.
 4. Apply this Qos config on VMI/ VN/ Policy.
 5. Send high rate traffic with dscp/dot1p/exp as mentioned in step 3.